 - Physical Material not owned by Bentley Library will be labeled and barcoded for use with the library system

 - Physical items are placed on reserve by semester/session

 - Physical Reserve material may be designated, at the discretion of the faculty requester, for the following loan periods:

 - 4-hours – library use only

 All reserve items will be removed at the end of the semester/session.
 If an item is needed for a subsequent semester, please submit a new request.

 - Material owned by the Bentley Library will be returned to the stacks

 - Personal items will be removed and returned to the faculty requester.
 The library is not liable for any personal material that is lost or damaged

-- Student access to all electronic reserve readings in Blackboard will be terminated at the end of the semester/session.
+- Student access to all electronic reserve readings in Brightspace will be terminated at the end of the semester/session.